 Request status can change as a request moves through its resolution process.
 Each request status can control request field attributes, such as whether a field is visible, editable, and required.

 Request status can be tied to a workflow step, so that when a request reaches a certain workflow step, it acquires a status that changes the attributes of a field.
 The request status at a given workflow step can also drive field logic during the life of the request.

-Typically, a single request type is associated with a single workflow.
-Information contained in the request (defined in the request type) works together with the workflow process to ensure that the request is processed correctly.
-Although you can apply one workflow to many different request types, the level of possible integration between request type and workflow is more practical with a one-to-one mapping.
+Typically, a given request type is associated with a single workflow.
+Information contained in the request (defined in the request type) works together with the workflow process to ensure that the request is correctly processed.
+Although you can use one workflow with many different request types, the level of possible integrations between request type and workflow is easier with a one-to-one mapping.